Urgent Care, Emergency Medicine

 Keywords: Low Molecular Weight Heparin, Unfractionated Heparin, Emboli

 Pena A. Use of Low Molecular Weight Heparin vs Unfractionated Heparin in reducing Emboli Risk following initial episode.
 Which reigns better?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.